nickfangjc/cs122b-project5-murphy-movies/README.md

 ### Build a Docker image on the AWS instance
 `git clone` this repository on the AWS instance, run `git checkout Dockerized` to switch to the `Dockerized` branch Go to the root folder of this application.
-Run `sudo docker build . --platform linux/amd64 -t <DockerHub-user-name>/cs122b-p5-murphy:v1 `
+Run `sudo docker build . --build-arg MVN_PROFILE="login" --platform linux/amd64 -t <DockerHub-user-name>/cs122b-p5-murphy-login:v1 `
 - `-t` means giving this image a tag
+- `--build-arg MVN_PROFILE` specifics the value of MVN_PROFILE in Dockerfile
 - replace `<DockerHub-user-name>` with the username you just registered
 - `cs122b-p5-murphy` is the DockerHub repo name, you may change it to whatever, be consistent in below steps if you do.
 - `v1` is the tag name.
 The naming convention is `v1` ..`v2` for incremental version number.
 - `--platform linux/amd64` ensures that the image built will be compatible with the CPU architecture of the AWS machines

 Check the created image by running `sudo docker images`.
-Note the tag and ID of the image `cs122b-p5-murphy`.
+Note the tag and ID of the image `cs122b-p5-murphy-login`.

+Repeat the same step for the `star` profile.
+Run `sudo docker build . --build-arg MVN_PROFILE="star" --platform linux/amd64 -t <DockerHub-user-name>/cs122b-p5-murphy-star:v1 `

 ### Push the image to Docker Hub
-- Push the image to Docker Hub by running the following command: `sudo docker push <DockerHub-user-name>/cs122b-p5-murphy:v1`
+- Push the image to Docker Hub by running the following command: `sudo docker push <DockerHub-user-name>/cs122b-p5-murphy-<profilename>:v1`
 - Log in our Docker Hub web page.
 We should be able to see the newly pushed image.

 ### Use the image to start a Docker container on the AWS instance